Building a new policy platform dedicated to cultural devolution….

 The Plan

-For the first time ever, regional leaders and communities will have a legislatively backed mandate to act in the interests of the creative, cultural and heritage life of their areas.
+For the first time, sub-regional leaders and the communities they serve in England have a legislatively backed mandate to act in the interests of the creative, cultural and heritage life of their areas.

 The opportunity on the table now is to help shape how the new competence for culture is brought to life to support regional governance, investment and public policy.

-So, we’re convening a consortium of places, sector bodies and research institutions to develop an independent think-and-do tank dedicated to cultural devolution.
+That’s why we’re convening a consortium of places, sector bodies and research institutions to develop an independent and inclusive new platform dedicated to cultural devolution.

 Impact to date